 As part of our five week road trip through the Deep South (first stop Charleston), we headed down to Savannah, the oldest city in Georgia, to see what there was to do.
 This, it turns out, was quite a lot!
-From our explorations, we’ve put together this post, which will give you plenty of ideas for what to do in Savannah for two days (or longer, depending on how much time you have).
+From our explorations, we’ve put together this post, which will give you plenty of ideas for things to do in Savannah.

 We actually spent five full days in the Savannah area, visiting museums and attractions, eating excellent food, watching muskets get fired and we even met a mountain lion!
 As you can see, there are a lot of things to do in Savannah!

 I’ve whittled down all our adventures from our Savannah visit into our favourite sights to give you some ideas for your visit.
 Following the guide to things to do in Savannah, we’ve also included tips on where to stay, getting around, and tips for getting here and away.